chazlarson/Plex-Meta-Manager-Wiki/home/guides/local.md

     letterboxd_list: https://letterboxd.com/brianformo/list/vultures-101-best-movie-endings/
 ```

-I chose a letterboxd list for the last one since trakt requires authentication and again, I didn’t want to complicate this walkthrough.
+I chose a letterboxd list for the last one since trakt requires authentication and again, I didn’t want to complicate this walk-through.

 This is going to create three collections.
 One contains movies that feature Bill Murray.
 One is up to 100 movies that came out in the 1980s sorted by popularity.
 The last are movies that appear on a list of good endings according to Vulture.